 Separated Parenting →

 Our lawyers are experts in advising on the full range of parenting issues from child arrangements orders to relocation and financial support for your children.
-Take a look at our dedicated website page dealing with Child Arrangements on Divorce or Separation here.
+Take a look at our dedicated website page dealing with Child Arrangements & Parenting here.

 Child Arrangement Orders and Covid-19 →

-Guidance has been provided by the Courts as to how any changes necessitated by the lockdowns might be dealt with.
-Our family lawyers specialising in children matters have provided some helpful interpretation for those struggling to manage the change in circumstances:
+Guidance was provided by the Courts as to how any changes necessitated by the Covid-19 lockdowns should be dealt with.
+Our family lawyers specialising in children matters provided helpful explanations for those struggling to manage the change in circumstances: